Why is there a Certificate of Operation in the Elevator?

 Which elevating devices require a Certificate of Operation?

-All elevators, wheelchair/stairway lifts, escalators, moving walks, dumbwaiters and limited use, limited access devices (LULA) in the City of Miami Beach require a Certificate of Operation.
+All commercial elevators, wheelchair/stairway lifts, escalators, moving walks, dumbwaiters and limited use, limited access devices (LULA) in the City of Miami Beach require a Certificate of Operation.

 Do elevating devices require an annual inspection?